dotnet/csharplang/proposals/format.md

-# Efficent Params and String Formatting
+# Efficient Params and String Formatting

 ## Summary
 This combination of features will increase the efficiency of formatting `string` values and passing of `params` style